Last updated: October 25 , 2012

 Information is shared with other parties in the following ways:

 For privacy purposes, borrowers and investors remain anonymous on the site and are identified only by their chosen screen names.
 Borrowers will be able to see the screen names of their investors and vice versa.
 However, borrowers have public profiles and loan listings on the site that display their information to any users who view these pages.
 The loan listing pages include borrowers’ credit grades and other financial information that is shown to qualified investors so that they can effectively evaluate loan requests.
 As noted above, this information is also contained anonymously in loan data files available on the statistics page.
-Loan listings also contain certain personal information and, in some cases, answers to questions posed by investors, borrower created loan titles and loan descriptions that are incorporated into loan listings.
+Loan listings also contain certain personal information and purposes for which the loan will be used, as designated by borrowers.
 Investors also have public profiles on the site containing personal information that they have opted to include.
 Finally, members creating blog/forum posts are also identified by their screen names.

 To protect borrowers’ and investors’ privacy, however, the blog/forum posts do not track back to loan listings or loan funding decisions, respectively.
 Lending Club is not responsible for any personal information that borrowers or investors may choose to reveal about themselves in their screen names, loan requests, blogs, or public profiles or blog/forum posts.
 Given the community nature of any person-to-person transaction site, however, it may be in the best interests of borrowers and investors to share some level of personal information in order to achieve a satisfactory outcome (i.e., it may be necessary for you to share a certain amount of personal information in order for your loan to receive full funding).